-ENFJs are one of the rarest of the 16 Myers-Briggs Personality types, taking up only 4% of all other types.
+ENFJs are one of the rarest of the 16 personality types, taking up only 4% of all other types.
 At first glance, they come across as affectionate and charismatic and they don’t hesitate to show it.
 They are bubbly, creative, and often considered wise, as their friends tend to look up to them for advice.
 This is all due to a set of distinctive personality traits, characteristics, and individual cognitive functions, specific to their profile.

 But what exactly are those preferences?
 What determines the loving ENFJ personality type and all its peculiar characteristics?

 We’re here to walk you through the ins and outs of the ENFJ temperament through its building blocks – the cognitive functions it expresses and the ones it suppresses.
-We’ll explain the notable strengths and weaknesses of this personality type, the dominant traits that form it, and whether there are any noteworthy differences between the male and female representatives of this MBTI type.
+We’ll explain the notable strengths and weaknesses of this personality type, the dominant traits that form it, and whether there are any noteworthy differences between the male and female representatives of this personality type.

 What is ENFJ?

-The ENFJ personality type is also commonly referred to as “The Guide” of the 16 MBTI personality types.
+The ENFJ type is also commonly referred to as “The Guide” of the 16 personality types.
 ENFJs are characterized as outgoing, gregarious, and selfless people.
 They have a tendency to prioritize other people’s needs over their own.
 They envision a world where they can help society reach its full potential.
 This makes them goal-oriented visionaries who respect their commitments.
 Plainly put, ENFJs are happy to be of help to anyone who needs assistance!

 You’ll often find that ENFJs know a person for anything.
 They build a cobweb of connections through their friendships, and they value the creation of meaningful relationships.
 That is why, if their close friend Paul is stuck sorting out his tax refund, for example, an ENFJ would quickly recommend a great accountant, first hand.
 They’d meet for coffee the next day, sort it all out and the ENFJ would happily leave, carrying a sense of purpose and fulfillment.
 ENFJs are excellent to have around for exactly such matters.
 Barbra Streisand’s character Dolly Levi has a famous line in her song from Hello, Dolly that we think perfectly encapsulates the ENFJ personality: